 - Bake immediately on the lower rack of the oven for 15-18 minutes until the toothpick, inserted in the middle, comes out clean.

 - Cool for 20 minutes on a wired rack.
 In the meantime, prepare the topping.

 - Pour heavy whipping cream into a medium bowl.
-Cut vanilla bean lengthwise and scrape the seeds into the cream.
+Cut the vanilla bean lengthwise and scrape the seeds into the cream.
 Using an electric mixer, mix until halfway done (the cream gets denser but not completely whipped).

-- Prepare the gelatine powder according to instructions (The usual procedure: Soak in a tbsp of cold water for 5 minutes and then gently heat up until the powder dissolves completely).
+- Prepare the gelatine powder according to instructions (The usual procedure: Soak in a tablespoon of cold water for 5 minutes and then gently heat up until the powder dissolves completely).
 Add the prepared gelatine into the cream and mix thoroughly.